Aneesh495/portfolio/README.md

 - Enjoy a soft fade transition for a pleasant experience.

 ## 📬 Contact
-- All form submissions go to your configured email (see setup above).
+- All form submissions go to your configured email.

 ## 📦 Tech Stack
-- React, TypeScript, Vite, Tailwind CSS, Framer Motion, EmailJS
+- React, TypeScript, Vite, Tailwind CSS, Framer Motion

 ---